 - Option to study Greek and Hebrew along with advanced Biblical exegesis courses (MABS)

 - Classes count toward other degree programs offered at GRTS

 - Complete the program while working full-time

 Choose from one of two degree tracks: the Master of Arts in Ministry Leadership (MAML) or the Master of Arts in Biblical Studies (MABS).

-The program is built around seven core courses in Bible and Theology which are the foundation of the Masters degree program at GRTS:
+The program is built around eight core courses in Bible and Theology which are the foundation of the Masters degree program at GRTS:

 A critical component of the program's success is facilitated by funding partners who make seminary training and skills development available and affordable.

 "A big advantage of the Urban Cohort program is that I can pursue my theological education goals during evening hours.

 "Having class only one evening per week allows me to balance school with other priorities."